 Now, the Japanese didn't have radar.

-The only thing they had was optical stuff.
+They only had was optical stuff.

 They wouldn't even have to worry about radar.

-The guy who doesn't believe in the show-off experiment, but basically backed up everything I was thinking because he told me histories that made sense of what I figured what was going on.
+In fact, I got that from Lieutenant Commander Rain, who's a public affairs officer for the Navy, a guy who doesn't believe in the Philadelphia experiment, but basically backed up everything I was thinking because he told me histories that made sense before I figured what was going on.

 I don't have to tell you what's happening to telecommunications.